Chart Color Schemes

 Oxley has shown very soft population growth performance across periods assessed by AreaSearch

-Oxley (ACT)'s population is around 1,667 as of Aug 2025.
-This reflects a decrease of 36 people since the 2021 Census, which reported a population of 1,703 people.
-The change is inferred from the estimated resident population of 1,665 in June 2024 and an additional 1 validated new address since the Census date.
-This level of population equates to a density ratio of 1,529 persons per square kilometer, above the average seen across national locations assessed by AreaSearch.
+Oxley's population is around 1,667 as of November 2025.
+This reflects a decrease of 36 people since the 2021 Census, which reported a population of 1,703.
+The change is inferred from the estimated resident population of 1,665 in June 2024 and an additional one validated new address since the Census date.
+This level of population equates to a density ratio of 1,529 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
 While Oxley experienced a 2.1% decline since census, the SA3 area achieved 0.2% growth, highlighting divergent population trends.
-Population growth for the area was primarily driven by natural growth contributing approximately 65.5% of overall population gains during recent periods.
+Population growth for the area was primarily driven by natural growth that contributed approximately 65.5% of overall population gains during recent periods.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered and years post-2032, age group growth rates from the ACT Government's SA2 area projections are adopted, using 2022 as a base.
-Projections indicate an overall population decline of 52 persons by 2041, with specific age cohorts expected to grow, notably the 75 to 84 age group projected to expand by 64 people.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with a base year of 2022.
+For any SA2 areas not covered by this data, and for years post-2032, age group growth rates from the ACT Government's SA2 area projections, with a base year of 2022, are adopted.
+Moving forward with demographic trends, projections indicate a decline in overall population, with the area's population expected to decline by 52 persons by 2041 according to this methodology.
+However, growth across specific age cohorts is anticipated, led by the 75 to 84 age group, which is projected to increase by 64 people.

 Frequently Asked Questions - Population